 3. A low-carb diet can benefit your health

 More than 84 million people in the United States are considered prediabetic, while 30 million have crossed over into full-blown diabetes.
 If you fall into either of these categories, a low-carb diet may be just what you need.
-Diabetes is a condition in which your body is unable to regulate glucose levels in your bloodstream, which can lead to a dangerous buildup of blood sugar, creating serious cardiovascular and metabolic problems.
-Since carbs are turned into glucose, it makes sense to monitor your carb intake in order to avoid high blood sugar levels, as carbs convert into glucose.
+Diabetes is a condition that impairs the body’s ability to regulate blood sugar, leading to potential health issues.
+Monitor carb intake to avoid high blood sugar levels, as carbs convert into glucose.

 Low-carb diets can be beneficial if you have other medical conditions, such as cardiovascular disease or high blood pressure.
-The best way to know whether your health may benefit from a low-carb diet is to come in for a complete physical and blood work so we can determine how to improve your health through your diet.
+To find out if a low-carb diet can benefit your health, schedule a physical and blood work with us.
+We’ll customize a dietary plan to improve your well-being.

-Ultimately, it’s up to you to decide whether a low-carb diet fits your lifestyle, and we’re happy to discuss your unique situation and come up with a dietary plan.
+Decide if a low-carb diet works for you and we’ll help create your dietary plan.
 Just give us a call or use the online scheduling tool to set up an appointment.